jwe4ec/track-to-treat/README.md

 Centralized data cleaning code for Track to Treat.
 Data are stored in the local repository on /resfiles.

-Old data cleaning code, including documentation (some of which informed the code in this repository), is available here:
+Old data cleaning code, including documentation (some of which informed the code in this repository), is here:

 * Phase 1: https://github.com/jwe4ec/ttt-p1-main-analysis [URL may change]
 * Phase 2: https://github.com/jwe4ec/ttt-p2-cleaning [URL may change]